-Baskethilted swords appeared throughout Britain from the mid-sixteenth century on, but their association with the seventeenth and eighteenth century Scottish highlander has become legendary.
+Baskethilted swords appeared throughout Britain from the mid-sixteenth century on, but they are most often associated with the seventeenth and eighteenth century Scottish highlander.
 This reproduction of a Scottish baskethilted broadsword has a typical Glasgow style hilt from the mid-eighteenth century.
 The sharp double-edged blade of this sword is fully tempered high-carbon steel with the legendary "Andrea Ferara" swordsmith's mark reproduced in the fullers.
 The grip is wire-wrapped rayskin and the basket liner is of felt-covered leather.
 Includes a leather covered scabbard with steel fittings.

 blade width: 1 3/4" at base